OCRBiologyExam Board Revision

 Exam Questions

-Describe and explain the factors affecting enzyme activity.
+Describe and explain the effect of temperature on enzyme activity.
 [6 marks]

 6 marks